MITHaystack/ASTRA/README.md

 ### Example Observations

 ASTRA can be used to make [radio](docs/observations/radio-obs.md) and [optical](docs/observations/optical-obs.md) observations.
 This includes radio measurement of the hydrogen line, galactic structure and rotation.
-Optical imaging of the Sun, Moon, star clusters, and major Nebula also enables a direct comparison of radio signatures with wide field of view imaging.
+Optical imaging of the Sun, Moon, star clusters, and major Nebulae also enables a direct comparison of radio signatures with wide field of view imaging.

 ### System Details